 Address the mess right away

 Allowing grease and food particles to sit in the air fryer overnight or for multiple days at a time make them harder to clean up later, so get into the habit of cleaning them up right away.
 At a minimum, give your air fryer a good wipe down after each use to prevent oils from drying, even if you don’t get around to a deeper clean right away.
 Additionally, dump any crumbs out of the air fryer immediately after use.
-Another easy option is letting the air fryer basket soak with warm soapy water immediately after use.
+Another easy option is letting the air fryer basket soak with warm soapy water immediately after use and circle back around to clean it at a more convenient time!

 Get rid of lingering odors